Kiran-velan/ConsensusWorks-Collective_Decision_Making_Platform/README.md

-# 🧠 Artificial Swarm Intelligence
+# 🧠 ConsensusWorks
 # Platform for Decision Making & Opinion Gathering

-Welcome to **ASI**, a collective intelligence platform that transforms group decision-making through dynamic visualizations, real-time interactions, and swarm-based logic.
+Welcome to **ConsensusWorks**, a collective intelligence platform that transforms group decision-making through dynamic visualizations, real-time interactions, and game theory-based logic.

 ---

-## 🚀 What is Artificial Swarm Intelligence?
+## 🚀 What is Game Engine here? - Bradley Terry Model

-ASI is an interactive web platform that allows groups to participate in real-time decision-making sessions through sliders, visual feedback, and coordinated algorithms.
+This is an interactive web platform that allows groups to participate in real-time decision-making sessions through sliders, visual feedback, and coordinated algorithms.

-Inspired by **hive-mind** behavior and **swarm intelligence**, this tool aims to make democratic decisions **faster**, **more visual**, and **more inclusive**.
+Inspired by **hive-mind** behavior and **Game Theory**, this tool aims to make democratic decisions **faster**, **more visual**, and **more inclusive**.

 ### 👥 Use Cases